mainio/decidim-module-msad/README.md

 - `:private_key_file` - Path to the local private key (corresponding to the certificate).
 Will be used to decrypt messages coming from the federation server.
 As the `:certificate_file` option, this is also optional.
+- `:disable_spslo` - A boolean indicating if the service provider initiated SAML logout (SPSLO) should be disabled.
+ADFS supports SAML sign out only when the sign out requests are signed which requires configuring a certificate and a private key for the ADFS tenant.
+For Azure AD, this works by default and does not require any extra configuration.
+By default, this configuration is set to `false` assuming you want to enable the SAML sign out requests to Azure AD or ADFS when the user signs out of Decidim.
+In some circumstances you might not want the user to perform a sign out request to the AD federation server.
 - `:metadata_attributes` - Defines the SAML attributes that will be stored in the user's associated authorization record's `metadata` field in Decidim.
   These are read from the SAML authentication response and stored once the user